Brown Supplemental Essays 2022-2023

 Brown Supplemental Essays #3

-Brown Supplemental Essays Examples #3
+Additional Brown Supplemental Essays

-What Is Brown PLME?
+What is Brown PLME?

 Brown PLME is an eight-year program that combines a student’s undergraduate education with a medical school education.
 This program is unique to Brown University, and it is the only combined baccalaureate-MD program in the Ivy League.

 The PLME program is ideal for students who want a broad liberal arts education and who are committed to pursuing a future career in the medical field.
-Students that are accepted into the Brown PLME program can choose to pursue an AB or ScB degree in the sciences, or an AB degree in the humanities, social sciences, or behavioral sciences.
+Students who are accepted into the Brown PLME program can choose to pursue an AB or ScB degree in the sciences, or an AB degree in the humanities, social sciences, or behavioral sciences.

 Once PLME students complete their undergraduate program, they move directly to Brown’s Warren Alpert Medical School.